Doctor's Answers (1)

 With hyperparathyroidism, there’s no way to control your calcium levels through diet alone, unfortunately (although an “inappropriate diet” can certainly raise your calcium levels even higher).
 You will need to consult your doctor for appropriate treatment, if so.

-There are other important causes to rule out in someone with high calcium levels, so I’d strongly recommend that you chat to your doctor.
+There are other important causes to rule out in someone with high calcium levels, so I’d strongly recommend that you chat with your doctor.